February 2021

 - DFPS plans to place a child in the home pending a background check decision; or

-- an adoption is pending a background check decision.
+- a placement of an adoptive child is pending a background check decision.

-CBCU staff may consult with CPI staff or the HHSC Child Care Licensing Legal Enforcement Department to determine if a temporary risk evaluation is needed as a result of one of these exceptions.
+CBCU staff may consult with CPI staff or the HHSC Child Care Licensing Legal Enforcement Department to determine if a temporary risk evaluation is needed because of one of these exceptions.

-10231 Assessing the Risk of Central Registry Matches for Determination of Immediate Threat
+Assessing the Risk of Abuse or Neglect Results for Determination of Immediate Threat, 10231

 10270 Due Process Hearing Results